-2. Select "High Speed Best Selection" and then press [SET].

-3. Press the shutter button to shoot.

-This will cause the message "Busy...
+- 1. In the REC mode, set the mode dial to . - 2.
+Press [SET]. - 3.
+Select "High Speed Best Selection" and then press [SET]. - 4.
+Press the shutter button to shoot. - This will cause the message "Busy...
 Please wait..." to appear.
 Do not move the camera while this message is displayed.
 The recording process takes some time to complete after the message appears.

-- To cancel this BEST SHOT scene and enter the Continuous Shutter mode, press (Continuous Shutter). - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - If one or more of the faces are blurred in all of the images that are shot, they will be blurred in the final image as well. - The following conditions may make it impossible for the camera to determine if the subject is blinking or smiling.
-This may result in a final image in which the subject is blinking or not smiling. - Faces that are partially or completely darkened by shadows, etc. - Hair that is hiding or near the eyes - Eye glasses - Small faces - Faces that are not looking directly at the camera - Shooting a large group of people will cause processing of the image after shooting to take longer.
+- Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - If one or more of the faces are blurred in all of the images that are shot, they will be blurred in the final image as well. - The following conditions may make it impossible for the camera to determine if the subject is blinking or smiling.
+This may result in a final image in which the subject is blinking or not smiling. - Faces that are partially or completely darkened by shadows, etc. - Hair that is hiding or near the eyes - Eve glasses - Small faces - Faces that are not looking directly at the camera - Shooting a large group of people will cause processing of the image after shooting to take longer.